Vision Performance Centre FAQs

-The mind is equipped and motivated to learn.
+For a growing child, the mind is equipped and motivated to learn.
 The brain is ready and we are naturally curious and want to learn more.
 However, the process of vision perception is developmental (not just simple growth) and requires sensory experiences.
 Perceptions develop from sensory inputs, like vision, hearing and touch.
 These perceptions assimilate from simple into more complex visual percepts.
 For example a pre-school child, over time with experiences, develops a perception of a dog; the child assimilates or connects the word “dog” to their household pet, to the pet’s name, to the sound of a bark, to the smell of a wet dog coming in from the rain, to the neighbour’s dog and to other breeds of dogs from a book, to develop an ever increasing understanding of a dog.

 With effort, these sub-skills of visual information processing become well developed and accurate.
-With repetition and positive sensory feedback, the conscious effort to process visual information (e.g. the word “dog”) becomes less and less until it takes place un-consciously or without effort.
-The associated perceptions of the word “dog” and not on the other words on the page, visualization of the word “dog” in the sentence walking with the boy, and its associated perceptions become automatic.
+With repetition and positive sensory feedback, the conscious effort to process visual information (e.g. the word “dog”) becomes less and less until it take place un-consciously or without effort.
+The concept of the word “dog” and not on the other words on the page, visualization of the word “dog” in the sentence walking with the boy, and its associated perceptions become automatic.
 The visual sub-skills are on auto-pilot; there is automaticity in the perception of the word “dog”.

 Dr. Gall provides the highest level of care for his patients since 1995.
 Dr. Gall is an optometrist who cares for patients and is excited when they reach their potential and achieve success.
 His interest in vision therapy stems from a genuine desire to care for the visual problems of patients and emphasizes a never ending effort to be certain that they receive the optimum treatment.
 Dr. Gall strives to be certain that his patients understand their visual condition, are aware of the treatment options, and receive optimal care from his office and other professionals to whom he refers.